Word Gems

 K. This makes me think of something.
 It sounds like a definition of humor.
 In an earlier discussion we said that “getting a punch-line” is an aspect of delighting in the truth.
 And with this linkage to humor, maybe we can see that “lila” is associated, yes, with “playfulness” but also a delight of sudden insight, a form of the perception of something true and good.

-one more thought on 'consonance'
+another thought on 'consonance'

 K. Romantic love is so mysterious.
 We keep peeling away layers of the onion, but we never reach a terminal level.
 The mystery just keeps expanding.